symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :language: javascript
         :lines:  63-68

 Before sending an aggregate bonded transaction, Alice needs to lock at least ``10`` XEM.
 This mechanism is required to prevent network spamming and ensure that transactions are cosigned.
-Once Bob cosigns the transaction, the amount of XEM becomes available again on Alice's account.

 After lock funds transaction has been confirmed, Alice announces the aggregate transaction.